-I have a band.
-We're off to a pretty decent start -- our songs have played on five radio stations so far.
-A DJ advised us to speak with a well-known music lawyer.
-We need a lawyer who can represent us to labels to get signed.
-We have a nice song demo I can give him, but we do not have any capital to compensate his service.
-Do you have any advice for us?
+I have a band, which has been off to a pretty decent start.
+Our songs have played on five local radio stations so far.
+A DJ advised us to speak with a well-known music lawyer in town.
+He thinks we need a lawyer who can represent us to big labels to get signed.
+We have a nice song demo that I can give him, but we do not have any capital to compensate his service.
+How do new bands find and work with lawyers?

-If you do not have any legal problems and you are seeking an attorney primarily to assist in obtaining a record deal, it sounds as if you want an attorney who does "label-shopping."
-These shoppers, often former musicians themselves, use their industry connections to obtain deals for the band and are paid with a percentage of the band's income from the deal they secure.
+A lawyer can be very helpful for what is known in the industry as "label shopping," or the process of assisting your band in obtaining a record deal.
+These specialized lawyers, often former musicians themselves, use their industry connections to obtain deals for the band and are paid with a percentage of the band's income from the deal they secure.

 There are several important variables when determining how much to pay a label shopper: